 That’s where The Lucky Club Camden comes in.

-Opening this month (May 2022) on the former site of the PROUD terrace (no doubt many of you have hazy memories of boozy nights spent up there – we certainly do), The Lucky Club brings a touch of Mexican fiesta to the city.
+After opening in May 2002 on the former site of the PROUD terrace (no doubt many of you have hazy memories of boozy nights spent up there – we certainly do), The Lucky Club has brought a zinging touch of Mexican fiesta to the city.

 Don’t worry, there’s also a retractable roof for when the London weather decides to do its thing too.